Dance Empire Of Miami

 Passion for Dance

-In 1999 Angel was selected as the representative of Jazz Dance for all of the Dade County Magnet Middle and High Schools.
-In 2000 Dancer magazine chose Dance Empire as one of the strongest dance schools in the country to represent them in their “Up Close and Personal” interviews that were televised.
+In 1999, Angel was selected as the Jazz Dance Representative for all Miami-Dade County Magnet Middle and High Schools.
+To present, she is still involved with this organization.
+By 2000, Dancer magazine recognized Dance Empire of Miami as one of the country’s strongest dance schools, featuring them in their televised “Up Close and Personal” interviews.

-Angel’s choreography started to bloom.
-Studios all over the country as well as professional contemporary companies were offering Angel opportunities.
-With family roots and student’s starting to root her style she decided Miami was where she wanted to stay.
-In the summer of 2002 she showcased her work at the Jazz Dance World Congress in Chicago, where she received the bronze medal.
-This then led to Euro Disney and Carnival Cruise Lines making even more offers.
+Angel’s choreography began to flourish, attracting interest from studios and professional contemporary companies nationwide.
+Despite offers from various locations, Angel remained rooted in Miami to build her legacy.
+In the summer of 2002, she showcased her work at the Jazz Dance World Congress in Chicago, where she earned the Bronze Medal.
+Her success led to additional offers from Euro Disney and Carnival Cruise Lines.

 Marion-Skye Brooke Logan